scottlowry/ScottLowryNet/www/content/posts/chatgpt-resume-generator.md

 ---
 title: "Automating Custom Resumes with ChatGPT"
+summary: "Use ChatGPT to create custom tailored resumes based on a given job description."
+tags: ["ChatGPT", "AI", "automation", "job search"]
 date: 2025-05-23
 draft: false
-tags: ["ChatGPT", "AI", "automation"]
-summary: "Use ChatGPT to create custom tailored resumes based on a given job description."
 ---

 # Introduction

 Looking for work in the current tech job market has never been more frustrating.
 If you have a broad range of experience, you're likely qualified for several roles.
 That means maintaining multiple resumes on top of needing to tailor them per job application.
-Luckily we have generative AI like ChatGPT now that can do this for us.
+With a little bit of prep, ChatGPT can be configured to generate quality resumes based on a given job description to save time and energy instead of manually juggling and editing resumes.

 ## Getting Started